Sarah Charles Lewis: Awards and nominations

 Lewis received two Suzi Bass Award nominations for "Best Leading Actress in a Musical".
 She was the youngest Suzi Bass Award nominee for the category for her depiction of Annie in the musical Annie at the Atlanta Lyric Theatre.
 The second nomination was for her portrayal of Winnie Foster in the musical Tuck Everlasting at the Alliance Theatre.
 She won the 2013 "Junior Miss Access Broadway" Triple Threat National Award.
 For her "Outstanding Broadway Debut Performance" in Tuck Everlasting in 2016, she won a Theatre World Award.
 She was nominated for the Shuler Hensley Award for "Best Performance by a Leading Actress" in 2020 for her role in Chicago at Milton High School.

 Personal life

 Lewis lived in Milton, Georgia, and attended Crabapple Crossing Elementary.
 During her Tuck Everlasting stint at the Alliance Theatre in 2015, she had a tutor at the theater to allow her to both rehearse and be taught academic material.
 On her last day in fifth grade before she moved to New York for Tuck Everlasting, her classmates made her a sign saying "Goodbye Broadway Star!"
 While she was in New York, Lewis received her curriculum from an Atlanta public school that focuses on distance education, and her producers paid for a tutor who worked with every child in the production.
-Lewis attends Milton High School in Milton, Georgia.
+Lewis attends Northwestern University in Evanston, Illinois.
+Her classmates include Gabrielle Gutierrez.